 Day 09: Gwalior/Orchha (Train)/Khajuraho (Drive)

-Today we board our express train to Jhansi.
-Shatabdi Express trains are fully air-conditioned and we get to enjoy a complimentary meal.
-We then continue to visit Orchha, an amazing medieval fortress- city located on the shores of the Betwa River.
-The fort consists of several connected buildings erected at different times, the most noteworthy of which are the Raja Mahal and the Jahangir Mahal.
-After our tour we proceed to Khajuraho and check in our hotel.
+Today we board our Shatabdi Express train to Jhansi, which is fully air-conditioned and includes complimentary meals.
+We then continue to visit Orchha, an amazing medieval fortress-city located on the shores of the Betwa River.
+The fort features regal palaces and imposing temples, and the fortress itself is surrounded by rolling green pastoral lands.
+After our tour, we proceed to Khajuraho and check in to our hotel.